pfenninglab/TACIT/evaluationScriptsEnhancerPhenotypeAssociations/readme.txt

 It is provided to illustrate how figures were produced and is not intended for reuse.

 p_dist_collect.py is a Python 3 script for comparing p-value distributions for p-values associated with OCRs that are near or not near certain genes.
+It can also be used for p-value-like metrics, such as the fraction of successful trials.
 It takes four positional command-line arguments:
 1) A list of genes of interest, one per line
 2) A space-separated file with each gene near each OCR, one pair per line, with the OCRs in column 4 and the genes in column 8
 3) A space-separated file with the p-value associated with each OCR (one per line), with OCRs in column 1 and p-values in column 4.